mxro/maxrohde-web/content/posts/2022/2022-08-12-a-guide-to-css-modules-with-react/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
-coverImage: pexels-realtoughcandycom-11035386.jpg
+title: 'A Guide to CSS Modules with React'
-date: "2022-08-12"
+date: '2022-08-12'
 tags:
-- coding
+  - 'coding'
-- css
+  - 'css'
-- javascript
+  - 'javascript'
-- node-js
+  - 'node-js'
-- open-source
+  - 'open-source'
-- programming
+  - 'programming'
-- react
+  - 'react'
-- server-side-rendering
+  - 'server-side-rendering'
-- serverless
+  - 'serverless'
-- typescript
+  - 'typescript'
-title: A Guide to CSS Modules with React
+coverImage: 'pexels-realtoughcandycom-11035386.jpg'
 ---

 There are many different ways to provide styling for React components, such as importing plain CSS, using styled components, JS-in-CSS or CSS Modules.
 These all have various [advantages and disadvantages](https://riichardwilson.wordpress.com/2020/05/15/styling-components-in-react/).